sbanati/CodeQuizPro/README.md

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->
 References:
-* Scheduled Tutoring session with Jose Lopez
+* Tutoring session with Jose Lopez.
+He told me to focus on DOM manipulation.
+We worked on the initiate quiz function and show question function together and I used those as framework for dynamic DOM manipulation.
-* When stuck used Xpert Learning Assisstant for help/advice/research
+* consulted Xpert Learning Assisst when stuck or needed help with next steps  or research.
+Consulted it for research to explain what methods I can use and how to apply them.
-* Used BSC learning assisstant when stuck
+* Used BSC learning assisstant when all else failed and was HARD STUCK